Indrikoterio/Suiron.jl/README.md

 ?-
 ```

-To use Suiron in your own project, copy the subfolder 'suiron' to your project folder.
-You will have to include:
+To use Suiron in your own project, add the following line:

 ```
 using Suiron